yellowsummer27/CNNMicroscopy/README.md

   *Python 2.7, TensorFlow 1.1.0, and Matlab 2013a*

 ## Structure
-  - CNN (including both training and validation phases)
+  - CNN (including both training and testing phases)

 	- Single_Symmetric